 Evaluate the capacity to conceal objects underneath and inside equipment.
 If there are voids into which explosives could be inserted or space underneath equipment large enough to conceal objects, that equipment will need to be secured if it is within the unobstructed space.
 The test should be whether or not something could be concealed behind the equipment or trash container.
-If walls or other screening devices are two sided it is assumed that people could see something out of place by observation from at least one direction.
+If walls or other screening devices are two sided it is assumed that people could see something out of place by observation.